Furkanklync/Furkanklync/README.md

 - 👋 Hi, I’m @Furkanklync
-- 👀 I’m interested in ...Yazılım
+- 👀 I’m interested in ...Sofware
-- 🌱 I’m currently learning ...Python
+- 🌱 I’m currently learning ...Kotlin
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...@furkankaly1@gmail.com